syncfusion-content/asp.net-core-docs/aspnet-core/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Install and Deployment process of Syncfusion ASP.NET Core products
+title: Upgrade from trial version to license version| ASP.NET Core | Syncfusion
-description: Learn how to install and deploy the Syncfusion ASP.NET Core component
+description: this section provides the information about upgrading ASP.NET Core from trial version to license version
 platform: aspnet-core
 control: Installation and Deployment
 documentation: ug